 The extra-large Audeze LCD-X planar magnetic headphones deliver world-class sound, but feel heavy and clamp tightly to stay in place.
 So they use soft, super-sized memory foam ear pads to provide much-needed cushioning.

 It's also worth pointing out that the comfort scores are based on first impressions.
 And like new shoes, I've learned that certain headphones can "grow on you" the more you wear them and break them in.

 So for the most part, I’ve tried to just present the three most prominent Fit Factors.
 I felt no need to editorialize on whether those attributes are a positive or negative.
-On each page, I also recommend the best use for that model, based on their style and our comfort testing results.

 Our picks for most comfortable headphones